MindTheGap-ERC/carbonate_stratpal/README.md

 ## Reproduction

 To reproduce the data, first use `code/run.jl` in Julia.
+This creates the .csv files `lineage-example_adm`, `lineage-example_sac`, and `lineage-example_sc`, containing the data used for all the scenarios.
+It also creates the file `lineage-example.h5`.
+This file is used in `code/plot.jl` in Julia to produce the figure of the carbonate platform which is saved as `lineage_ecology.png`.
-Then run `code/package_installation.R` in RStudio to install `admtools` and `StratPal`, which makes you able to simulate age depth models and the phenotypic evolution behind them.
+Then run `code/package_installation.R` in RStudio to install `admtools` and `StratPal`.
+This makes you able to simulate Age Depth Models and the phenotypic evolution behind them.
 Then run `code/make_figures.R` which uses the raw data from `CarboKitten.jl` to produce all the figures used in this research.

 ## Repository structure